-It’s a simpler life and one I think I am ready for.
+It’s a simpler life, and one I think I am ready for.
 With the kids out of the house and on their own, I have more time to think about what I want in my life.
-I can think about what the impact of what I do affects others.
+I can think about how the impact of what I do affects others.

-Living minimally and not buying all of the latest fashion, design or technology allows me to have more life experiences.
-Use that money to travel and see my kids or go to more concerts or workshops.
+Living minimally and not buying all of the latest fashion, design, or technology allows me to have more life experiences.
+Use that money to travel, see my kids, or go to more concerts or workshops.
 Do the things that bring meaning into my life.

 Does any of this sound good to you?
 Are you ready to simplify your life?

-Josh Becker writes a blog called “Becoming Minimalist”.
-In his article, What is Minimalism, he says that minimalism is intentionality.
+Josh Becker writes a blog called “Becoming Minimalist.”.
+In his article, What is Minimalism, he says minimalism is intentionality.

-Living with intention or doing things on purpose with a lot of thought, is one of my core values to make the most of our life.
+Living with intention, or doing things on purpose with a lot of thought, is one of my core values for making the most of life.
 So, this is right up my alley.

-He says, “minimalism is the intentional promotion of the things we most value and the removal of everything that distracts us from it.
+He says, “Minimalism is the intentional promotion of the things we most value and removing everything that distracts us from it.
 It is a life that forces intentionality.
 And as a result, it forces improvements in almost all aspects of your life.”

 Living minimally gives us the opportunity to slow down and appreciate what is most important to us.
 This can be stuff, but also relationships and how we live our life.